Skip to main content

 The core linkage is shared state and shared decision runtime:

-1. Shared corpus state (items + embeddings) feeds both batch and online paths.
+1. Shared corpus state (items, intent_cards, intent_embeddings/embeddings) feeds both batch and online paths.

 2. Shared duplicate reasoning runtime powers judge, judge-audit, and detect-new.